Real Ale. Traditional, satisfying, crafted with love

 Gobhar Reamhar

-Our fellow Gaels in Ireland popularised this dry stout style; this one is outstanding and won both Gold Medal in the Strong Ales category and also Silver Medal Overall Champion at the SIBA Scotland Awards in October 2021 gong on to win Bronze at IndieBeer 2023
+Our fellow Gaels in Ireland popularised this dry stout style; this one is outstanding and won both Gold Medal in the Strong Ales category and also Silver Medal Overall Champion at the SIBA Scotland Awards in October 2021 going on to win national Gold at BeerX 2022 then Gold again at IndieBeer 2024

 Boc Ban Label cropped out RHS.png